 Once you generate the pass-through port, you add another port to pass the data through the transformation.
 This port is the reference port.
 In an XML Parser transformation, the pass-through port passes the data into the transformation and the reference port passes the data out of the transformation.
-In an XML Generator, the pass-through port passes the data out of the transformation and the reference port passes the data out of the transformation.
+In an XML Generator, the pass-through port passes the data out of the transformation and the reference port passes data into the transformation.